Welfare Reform changes affect people who currently claim benefits.

 You can contact the Tenant Mediation Panel on their e-mail email@example.com and details of your councillor or an MP are available on the internet or available at your local library.

-If the Designated Person or the Tenant Mediation Panel feel they are unable to assist in resolving the complaint, then they will refer your complaint to the Housing Ombudsman.
+If you have completed both stages of the complaint process and approached a designated person or the Tenant Mediation Panel and feel they are unable to assist in resolving the complaint, then they will refer your complaint to the Housing Ombudsman.
 This is an independent and free national service, which investigates complaints against Registered Housing providers.